valueforvalue/Family-Worship-md/FamilyWorship.md

 * The reading of God's law should be proceeded with a prayer of confession of sin.

-* Pray for forgiveness through the blood, and a renewal through the Holy Spririt.
+* Pray for forgiveness through the blood, and a renewal through the Holy Spirit.
 Intercede for others including but not limited to brethren.
 Pray in thanksgiving for mercies received, lament in times of distress.

 * Pray for illumination by the Holy Spirit.
 And the application of the Word to the minds, hearts, and lives of the hearers.